INTERSECT-SDK/python-sdk/docs/installation.rst

 Authenticating
 --------------

 Some dependencies are stored on private package registries on code.ornl.gov.
-A personal access token is required in order to install these with either poetry or pip.
+A personal access token is required in order to install these with either pip or PDM.
 Create a personal access token on the `Access Tokens page <https://code.ornl.gov/-/profile/personal_access_tokens>`_ in GitLab Preferences with ``read_api`` or ``api`` permissions then save the auto-generated key.
 This key is only displayed immediately after generating it, so be sure to save it (otherwise a new token will need to be generated).

 For the Docker containers, you need to login to the GitLab Container registry using the command shown below.
 Then sign in with your UCAMS or XCAMS credentials.